-Don is the sole member of Donald Rose Dispute Resolution LLC (DRDR).
-He is a licensed attorney, a Fellow in the Chartered Institute of Arbitrators, a CEDR Accredited Mediator, a member of the Panel of Distinguished Neutrals of the International Institute for Conflict Prevention and Resolution (CPR), a CPR Certified Dispute Prevention and Relationship Facilitator, a Mediator serving on the Mediation Panel of the United States District Court for the Southern District of New York, an Arbitrator for the American Arbitration Association and the Unified Courts of the State of New York Part 137 Arbitration Program.
+Now a full-time Neutral, Don is the sole member of Donald Rose Dispute Resolution LLC (DRDR).
+He is a New York State licensed attorney, a Fellow in the Chartered Institute of Arbitrators, a CEDR Accredited Mediator, a member of the Panel of Distinguished Neutrals of the International Institute for Conflict Prevention and Resolution (CPR), a CPR Certified Dispute Prevention and Relationship Facilitator, a Mediator serving on the Mediation Panels of the United States District Courts for the Southern and Eastern Districts of New York and an Arbitrator for the Arbitration Panel of the USDC Eastern District of New York, a Commercial Arbitrator and Commercial Mediator for the American Arbitration Association, and on the Mediation Panels of the New York State Supreme Courts, Commercial and Civil Divisions for the 1st and 9th Districts, and an Arbitrator for NYS Supreme Court, 9th Judicial District Part 137 Arbitration Program.
 He is an active CPR member and serves on its Arbitration, Mediation and Dispute Prevention Committees.
-Don is also a Member of the New York State Bar Association Dispute Resolution Section and that section’s Ethics Committee.
+Don is active in the New York State Bar Association Dispute Resolution Section and that section’s Ethics Committee, and in the American Bar Association Litigation and Dispute Resolution Sections.

-As DGC-L&R and one of his firm’s key risk management leaders, Don successfully managed the firm’s litigation and regulatory portfolio by employing a rigorous and objective early risk assessment process and applying creative strategic and tactical thinking to find practical solutions acceptable to all parties.
+While Don served as KPMG’s DGC-L&R, he was one of that firm’s key risk management leaders.
+Don successfully managed the firm’s litigation and regulatory portfolio by employing a rigorous and objective early risk assessment process and applying creative strategic and tactical thinking to find practical solutions acceptable to all parties.
 He oversaw the activities of a group comprised of highly experienced litigators, senior audit partners, paralegals, and forensic technologists and was responsible for strategic and tactical decisions made in individual litigation matters.
 Don created and managed the Office of General Counsel’s Electronic Data Discovery Group, a group of in-house forensic technology professionals dedicated to keeping KPMG current with changing electronic preservation, collection and production standards and methodologies, from which Don gained the expertise to address complex electronic discovery issues.
 Don’s extensive experience with cross-border litigation, arbitration and government investigations, together with 14 years of continuous participation on KPMG International steering and working groups addressing issues arising from multi-jurisdiction matters, gives Don a keen understanding of how differences in national legal and regulatory systems can affect the prosecution and resolution of complex international disputes.
-Don also has extensive experience resolving partner rights and employee discrimination claims, as well as EEOC investigations and audits.
+Don also has extensive experience in resolving partner rights and employee discrimination claims, as well as EEOC investigations and audits.

 Subject matter areas in which Don has extensive experience include: